AlfrescoLabs/alfresco-anaxes-chartmap/README.md

 The most useful format is PlantUML since this offers a visual representation of the chart dependencies.
 See the example below.
 For more information about PlantUML, see http://plantuml.com/.

+Note that although this project was created in the Alfresco GitHub org, ChartMap can be used with any Helm Chart.
+An illustration of this point can be found in the examples.

 ## Prerequisites

 The Helm Client is required since the chart map is based on the dependencies discovered by the Kubernetes Helm client.
 I have tested it with v2.7.2 of the Helm Client though other versions may also work.